 If you want your poetry published with drama, both one-act plays and short screenplays, the deadline is the last Sunday of August to appear in Rushing Thru the Dark.

-Poetry that you would like considered for the annual Derick Burleson Poetry Award must be accompanied by the $15 contest fee and be received no later than the last Sunday in August.
-Only the first place winner receives $100.
+Poetry that you would like published and considered for the annual Derick Burleson Poetry Award must be accompanied by the $15 contest fee and be received no later than the last Sunday in August.
+Only the first place winner receives $100, although the best 20-30 poems will be republished in our Best of Choeofpleirn Press annual issue.
 Use the Paypal payment portal at the bottom of the page to pay the contest fee.

-As with winners of the other creative categories, poetry winners, including runners up, will be republished in the Best of Choeofpleirn Press issue in December.
+Published works whose poets have paid the contest fee will be considered for the poetry award.
+Poetry winners, including finalists, will be republished in the Best of Choeofpleirn Press issue in December.
 We will copyright each journal, and creators of each piece we choose to publish will receive a free pdf file of that published journal.
 Winners of the creative contests also receive a copy of the Best of issue.

-For poetry, we are looking for poems that display the writer's natural voice and that are as well written as prose.
-We like poems that contain strong imagery and that often play with metaphor although we are not limited to these things because even poems containing a narrative will work for us.
+For poetry, we are looking for lyric poems and narratives that display the writer's natural voice, that are as well written as prose, and that are drawn from the writer's own experiences.
+We find delight in such things as vivid images, strong similes, and playful use of metaphor.
 Poems in either an organic form or a traditional form are acceptable.
+Abstract or experimental poems are less likely to receive a close reading.